What makes a good PE student at Sacred Heart?

 September 2018 has also seen the introduction of a new, more robust PE curriculum.
 This is mapped out in the Long Term Plan, and it ensures coverage of knowledge and skills across a range of games, dance modules, gymnastics and Outdoor and Adventure Activities.

-Our Healthy Lifestyles curriculum team is lead by Mr Smith with Miss Fletcher, Miss Conlon and Mr Stephens.
+Our Healthy Lifestyles curriculum team is led by Miss Conlon.
 The Healthy Lifestyles curriculum team also lead Mental Health and Emotional Well-being of pupils.

 Aims of Physical Education